 Due to one life situation or another, many students attend colleges as commuter students, trading a fully on-campus experience for greater flexibility.
 As a commuter student, you can choose to live somewhere more affordable and create a schedule that works with your work hours.

 Commuter student life can also include a mix of on-campus classes and online work.
 Some community colleges offer a variety of online classes.
 Taking advantage of these resources can help if you find yourself with a complicated schedule, or if you just want more flexibility.

-If you are applying for a mix of community and private college or private universities, creating a list of all your potential applications can be helpful.
+If you are applying for a mix of community colleges and public universities, creating a list of all your potential applications can be helpful.

 You can organize this list by “match,” “reach,” and “safety” schools in order to help you consider all your options.